SMA connector

 SMA (SubMiniature version A) connectors are semi-precision coaxial RF connectors developed in the 1960s as a minimal connector interface for coaxial cable with a screw-type coupling mechanism.
 The connector has a 50 Ω impedance.
-SMA was originally designed for use from DC (0 Hz) to 12 GHz, however this has been extended over time and variants are available to 18 GHz and 26.5 GHz.
+SMA was originally designed for use from DC (0 Hz) to 12 GHz, but this has been extended over time and variants are available to 18 GHz and 26.5 GHz.
 There are also mechanically compatible connectors such as the K-connector which operate up to 40 GHz.
 The SMA connector is most commonly used in microwave systems, hand-held radio and mobile telephone antennas and, more recently, with WiFi antenna systems and USB software-defined radio dongles.
 It is also commonly used in radio astronomy, particularly at higher frequencies (5 GHz+).

 Connector design

 The interface dimensions for SMA connectors are listed in MIL-STD-348.
-The SMA connector employs a 1/4 inch (6.35 mm) diameter, 36-thread-per-inch threaded barrel.
-The male is equipped with a hex nut measuring 5/16 inch (0.3125 inch / 7.9 mm) across opposite flats, thus taking the same wrench as a #6 SAE hex nut.
+The SMA connector employs a 1/4 inch (6.35 mm) diameter, 36-thread-per-inch threaded barrel; the male is equipped with a captive hex nut measuring 5/16 inch (0.3125 inch / 7.9 mm) across opposite flats, thus taking the same wrench as a #6 SAE hex nut.
+The center pin is the same diameter as the center of RG402 Coax so that connections can be made with no impedance discontinuity.

+The gender assignment of the SMA connector is determined by the outer conductor (the shield or screen), an SMA male connector has polytetrafluoroethylene (PTFE) dielectric flush with the end of the outer conductor while the mating female connector has a recessed dielectric and the conductor is sized to be a sliding fit over the male.
+The male connector also has a rotating nut or knurled barrel with an internal thread, while the female connector has a non-rotating external thread; the threads are for retention only with electrical contact made through the sliding conductors immediately adjacent to the dielectric.

-A standard-polarity SMA male connector has a 0.9 mm diameter center pin surrounded by barrel with inside threads, and the standard SMA female connector has a center sleeve surrounded by a barrel with outside threads.
-The centre pin is the same diameter as the centre of RG402 Coax so that connections can be made with no discontinuity, forming the pin from the coax itself.
-As with most other connectors, the gender assignment corresponds to the innermost electrical component.
-There are also reverse-polarity ("RP") SMA connectors in which the pin and sleeve are swapped so that the "male" RP-SMA has a center sleeve surrounded by an inside-threaded barrel, and the "female" RP-SMA has a center pin and an outside-threaded barrel.
-See below for a fuller description.
+A standard-polarity SMA male connector has a 0.9 mm diameter center pin projecting from the dielectric, while the standard SMA female connector has a center socket flush with the dielectric.
+There are also reverse-polarity ("RP") SMA connectors in which the pin and socket are swapped so that the male RP-SMA has a center socket flush with its dielectric, while the female RP-SMA has a center pin projecting from its dielectric: see below for a fuller description.